 Red Bull became a popular new beverage in the 2000s, and many more brands soon followed.
 Today when you go to the grocery or convenience store, you'll see several brands of energy drinks

 .
-They're easily identified by their brightly colored cans and crazy names that entice people to buy them, hoping to feel more awake and alert.
+They're easily identified by their brightly colored labels and crazy names.
 Most energy drinks contain large amounts of caffeine, some combination of B vitamins, herbs and amino acids

 , and of course, lots of sugar.
-These beverages are very popular among teens and young adults, so kids are now consuming more caffeine at an earlier age.
+These beverages are very popular among teens and young adults -- and kids are consuming large amounts of caffeine at an earlier age.

 stands for genetically modified organisms, and the use of GMO foods, although common, has become somewhat controversial.
 GMO crops have had their genetic structure modified in some way, usually to make them more resistant to pests or more resistant to certain herbicides that farmers use on weeds.
 Potentially, plants could be modified to add nutritional benefits; however, some people are worried that these "Frankenfoods" might ultimately cause harm to humans and the environment

 Yogurt has been well known as a health food for a long time because it's high in calcium and protein.
 But it also contains probiotic, or friendly, bacteria that are good for your health.
-Probiotics, and pre-biotics (substances that feed the friendly bacteria), are found in other foods too, such as kefir and sauerkraut, and are available in dietary supplements.
+Probiotics and prebiotics (substances that feed the friendly bacteria) are found in other foods too, such as kefir and sauerkraut.
+They're also available in dietary supplements.

 .
 You can find orange juice with calcium added, peanut butter